labour

 New World Order Political Puppets: How Thatcherism Paved the Way for Tony Blair and “New Labour” By Colin Todhunter

-Most people are already aware that there were many similarities between Tony Blair and Margaret Thatcher.
-Both were conviction politicians, both had political love-ins with US presidents and both liked to talk tough.
 Affable Tony could always ham it up with a good dose of media-friendly mock sincerity and tough talking.
 Thatcher and her PR people cynically forged the template for that.
-And both had a tendency to ignore that damned nuisance called public opinion and to land the country into a gruesome mess not of its own choosing.
+And both had a tendency to ignore that damned nuisance called public opinion and to land the country into a gruesome mess not of its own… Continue reading

 “Let us glory in our inequality.”
 By Michael Hudson